Contract: Fixed Term Contract until 31/08/2022

-Due to continued growth and success, Didsbury High School is looking to appoint a pro-active and dedicated Learning Support Assistant.
+Due to continued growth and success, Cheadle Hulme High School is looking to appoint several pro-active and dedicated Learning Support Assistants into the team.
 This is a fantastic opportunity to join the Laurus Trust family, and to play a vital role in maintaining the high standards of the Trust.
 Support staff work tirelessly to ensure all services run smoothly and efficiently, enabling our teaching staff to focus on delivering an outstanding education for our students.

 - Support identified students within the classroom environment, within small group situations and on a one to one basis.

 - Work with teachers to enhance student progress, whilst also promoting their independence, self-esteem and social inclusion.

 - Act as keyworker for students with SEND in order to support their progress throughout school.

 - Prepare and maintain learning resources according to the needs of students with SEND.